 Brainstem lesions such as demyelinating plaques of multiple sclerosis, stroke

 Parotid gland tumors

 Chiari malformation and other structural anomalies of the posterior cranial fossa

 Hemifacial spasm is a rare condition.
 The estimated prevalence of hemifacial spasm worldwide is 14.5 per 100,000 women and 7.4 per 100,000 men suggesting females are twice more prone to have hemifacial spasm than males.
-As reported in some studies, Asians have a slightly higher prevalence as compared to Caucasians, for unknown reasons.
+As reported in some studies, Asians have a slightly higher prevalence as compared to whites, for unknown reasons.
 The onset of disease, especially in primary hemifacial spasm cases, usually begins in adulthood, around the fourth through sixth decades of life.
-It commonly involves left side more than the right as observed in most of the reported cases.
-Usually, most of the cases of hemifacial spasm are sporadic, although there are some rare case reports of familial hemifacial spasm in the scientific literature.
+It commonly involves the left side more than the right, as observed in most reported cases.
+Usually, most cases of hemifacial spasm are sporadic, although there are some rare case reports of familial hemifacial spasm in the scientific literature.

 Chronic irritation of the facial nerve nucleus and proximal nerve segment (root) due to several underlying etiological factors is the main pathophysiologic mechanism of hemifacial spasm.
-Compression of facial nerve root at the junction of central (point of exit from brainstem) and peripheral segment (root exit/entry zone), by aberrant/ectatic blood vessels, is the most common cause of hemifacial spasm as reported in the literature.
+Compression of the facial nerve root at the junction of the central (point of exit from brainstem) and peripheral segment (root exit/entry zone) by aberrant/ectatic blood vessels is the most common cause of hemifacial spasm as reported in the literature.
 The root exit/entry zone is the area of transition of oligodendroglial (central myelination) to Schwann cells (peripheral myelination).
-Compression of this zone leads to demyelination of axons in the region.
+Compression of this zone leads to the demyelination of axons in the region.
 Several theories have been proposed to explain the pathophysiological mechanism by which facial nerve compression leads to hemifacial spasm.